Your Chances of Having a Miscarriage

 It’s normal to fear the loss of a treasured person, especially when that little person is the baby growing inside you.
 You may find yourself checking for bleeding or spotting every time you go to the bathroom.
-This is a normal reaction, especially for mothers who have previous miscarriages.
+Worrying about the chances of having a miscarriage is a normal reaction, especially for mothers who have previous miscarriages.

 Don’t worry that every spot of blood or abdominal cramp signals miscarriage.
 Many women with healthy pregnancies show light bleeding (called implantation bleeding) early in pregnancy as baby is implanting into the blood-vessel-rich lining of the uterus.

-Why do miscarriages occur?
 At least half of all early miscarriages are due to chromosomal abnormalities in the fetus so severe that growth cannot continue.
-Other, less common causes of early miscarriages include infections, endocrine deficiencies (especially of progesterone), rare immune system abnormalities (mother makes antibodies against the placental tissue), and exposure to environmental toxins (such as teratogens), drugs, or cigarette smoke.
+Other, less common causes that increase the chances of having a miscarriage early on include infections, endocrine deficiencies (especially of progesterone), rare immune system abnormalities (mother makes antibodies against the placental tissue), and exposure to environmental toxins (such as teratogens), drugs or cigarette smoke.

 Late miscarriages are more likely to be due to structural abnormalities of the uterus (for example, a uterus divided by a wall of tissue) rather than genetic abnormalities in the baby.
-Fortunately, these abnormalities affect less than one percent of women.
-Other causes of late miscarriages are abnormal attachment of placenta, uterine fibroids (benign tumors), an incompetent cervix, infections, or endocrine disturbances.
+Fortunately, the chances of having a miscarriage due to these abnormalities are very low.
+They affect less than one percent of women.
+Other causes of late miscarriages are abnormal attachment of placenta, uterine fibroids (benign tumors), an incompetent cervix, infections or endocrine disturbances.

 For around a third of all miscarriages, the cause is unknown.
-Miscarriages are not caused by sexual intercourse, safe exercises, heavy lifting, hanging pictures, doing your usual amount of work and play, a minor fall or accident, or stress or emotional upsets.
+The chances of having a miscarriage are not increased by sexual intercourse, safe exercises, heavy lifting, hanging pictures, doing your usual amount of work and play, a minor fall or accident, or stress or emotional upsets.

-When are miscarriages most likely to occur?
 Most miscarriages occur before the eighth week of pregnancy.
-As your pregnancy progresses, the chance of miscarriage decreases.
+As your pregnancy progresses, the chances of having a miscarriage decreases.

-How common are miscarriages?
 Most pregnancies begin with a healthy fetus, growing in a normal uterus, and result in a healthy baby.
 Studies have shown that around 10 percent of confirmed pregnancies end in miscarriage.
 Very early in pregnancy, however, miscarriage may be confused with an unusually heavy, late menstrual period.
-So the general figure for all miscarriages is thought to be around 20 percent.
+So the general chances for having a miscarriage is thought to be around 20 percent.

-Can I reduce the chance of miscarriage?
 In most cases there is nothing you can do to prevent miscarriage, as most are caused by factors out of your control.
-There are, however, a few things you can do for your baby: give baby a healthy womb environment, refraining especially from smoking and harmful drugs, excessive alcohol, and avoiding exposure to environmental toxins.
+There are, however, a few things you can do for your baby to reduce the chances of having a miscarriage or any other complications: give baby a healthy womb environment, refraining especially from smoking and harmful drugs, not drinking excessive alcohol and avoiding exposure to environmental toxins.

-1. Bleeding (either bright red or dark brown, depending on how recently the miscarriage began).
+It may be either bright red or dark brown, depending on how recently the miscarriage began.
 As many as 20 percent of women with healthy pregnancies may have one or two episodes of spotting or light vaginal bleeding early in pregnancy, so a bloody discharge from the vagina does not necessarily mean a miscarriage has or will occur.
 Bleeding that is as heavy as a menstrual period or that continues for several days is more likely to be associated with a miscarriage.

 Later in pregnancy a miscarriage will be more obvious.
 The bleeding is heavier, and often includes the passage of clots.
 Uterine contractions can become very intense.
 Sometimes these signs and symptoms signal an impending miscarriage – called a threatened miscarriage – rather than a completed one.
-In general, the longer the bleeding occurs and the greater the accompanying symptoms of pain, the more likely this pregnancy will end in miscarriage.
+In general, the longer the bleeding occurs and the greater the accompanying symptoms of pain, the greater the chances of having a miscarriage.